Twisting $L^2$-invariants with finite-dimensional representations: Continuity of the Fuglede-Kadison determinant

 However, there are special cases, where $\dim_{\caln(Q_i)}\bigl(\ker(\Lambda^{Q_i} \circ \eta_{\phi_i^* V}(r_{A[i]}))\bigr)$ vanishes for all $i \ge 0$, and one can replace the Fuglede-Kadison determinant by the regular one without loosing information, and, moreover, can also drop condition~\eqref{the:Twisted_Approximation_inequality:det_bound} in Theorem~\ref{the:Twisted_Approximation_inequality}, see~\cite[Lemma~3.2]{Liu(2015)}.

 \end{remark}

-In the case of the regular Fuglede- Kadison determinant the proof of upper semi-continuity is simpler and can be found in Liu~\cite[Lemma~3.1]{Liu(2015)}.
+In the case of the regular Fuglede-Kadison determinant the proof of upper semi-continuity is simpler and can be found in Liu~\cite[Lemma~3.1]{Liu(2015)}.
 For the reader's convenience we give the proof how it follows from Lemma~\ref{lem:upper_semi_continuity}.

 \begin{lemma} Let $f_n$ for $n \in \IN$ and $f$ be morphisms $U \to V$ of finite-dimensional Hilbert $\caln(G)$-modules.
 Suppose that the sequence $(f_n)_{n \ge 0}$ converges to $f$ in the norm topology.
 Then: